Extending torsors over regular models of curves: An example of extension of torsors over a hyperelliptic curve

 Using the Jacobian criterion, we can check that the curve has bad reduction over the primes $2$, $p$ and the primes that divide $c(c^2-1)$.\\ The $p$-torsion in the Jacobian of $C$ comes from the relations:

 We compute that

-Where $\infty$ denotes one of the two points at infinity on $C$.
+where $\infty$ denotes one of the two points at infinity on $C$.
 Hence, the two divisors

 define two classes of order $p$ in the Jacobian of $C$ that are independent classes of divisors by Riemann-Roch theorem.
-Which means that the Jacobian of the curve $C$ contains a subgroup isomorphic to $(\Z/p\Z)^2$.
-Therefore, we have a pointed $\mu_p^2$-torsor over $C$.\\ \\ Let's consider $\mathcal{C}$, the arithmetic surface over $\Z$ given by the equations:
+So the Jacobian of the curve $C$ contains a subgroup isomorphic to $(\Z/p\Z)^2$.
+Therefore, we have a pointed $\mu_p^2$-torsor over $C$.